ParedesGab/PP3-my-community-finances-app/README.md

   + Quickly understand the purpose of the application.
   + Have clarity in the menu options so I can find easily desired functions.
   + Have clear and easy to follow application instructions.
-  + Have my results displayed clearly and concisely, using appropriate formatting and labels for easy interpretation.
+  + Have results displayed clearly and concisely, using appropriate formatting and labels for easy interpretation.
-  + Have a enjoyable experience without delays or glitches or errors.
+  + Have an enjoyable experience without delays or glitches or errors.
   + Have an application that is visually appealing to enhance the user experience.

 + **As a returning user, I want to:**

   + Be able to quickly complete common tasks (e.g., adding income, adding expenses, generating a report), leveraging the past experience with the program.
   + The application's interface and core functionality to remain unchanged from the previous version I used, except for explicitly documented updates.
-  + Have my financial data available to me within seconds, if I select to have it displayed.
+  + Have the collective financial data available to me within seconds, if I select to have it displayed.
-  + Accomplish their tasks quickly and easily,
-  + Expect their data to be readily accessible.
-  + Have an application that continues to provide value and help them monitor their finances effectively.
-  + Continue having the same core financial tracking features (e.g., income/expense tracking, reporting), allowing me to monitor my finances with the same level of detail as before.
+  + Get an update on how my contribution will benefit the community.

 + **As the site ownser, I want:**

-  + Regularly update the website with new menu options and features (e.g., monthly, quarterly, yearly reports) to maintain user engagement.
+  + Regularly update content and features (e.g., monthly, quarterly, yearly reports) to maintain user engagement.
+  + Provide to the community monthly reports summarizing key financial trends observed in the collected data.
-  + Ensure a smooth and accessible user experience by regularly testing the website on different devices and browsers and addressing any reported accessibility issues within.
+  + Ensure a smooth and accessible user experience by regularly testing the site on different devices and browsers and addressing any reported accessibility issues within.
   + To keep the application running correctly, be free of bugs, and not crash.
-  + Collect user feedback to understand user needs and identify areas for improvement.
+  + Collect and review user feedback to understand user needs and identify areas for improvement.

+  * **Regularly update content and features:**
+    *
+    * Release quarterly updates with more in-depth analysis and visualizations.
+    * Explore and implement new features (e.g., interactive data exploration tools, comparison features) on a yearly basis.
+    * Announce all updates and new features via [mention how you'll communicate - e.g. a blog, email list, social media].

+* **Ensure a smooth and accessible user experience:**
+    * Conduct cross-browser and cross-device testing (desktop, mobile, tablet) at least quarterly.
+    * Address any reported accessibility issues (WCAG compliance) within [define timeframe - e.g. two weeks].
+    * Monitor site performance metrics (e.g., page load times, error rates) weekly and address any performance bottlenecks promptly.

+* **Maintain application stability and security:**
+    * Implement robust error handling and logging to minimize crashes and facilitate debugging.
+    * Conduct regular security audits and penetration testing [define frequency, e.g. annually or after major updates].
+    * Implement and enforce strong data security measures to protect user anonymity and prevent data breaches.
+    * Ensure 99.9% uptime for the application.

+* **Demonstrate community impact:**
+    * Publish reports and case studies showcasing how the collected data has been used to inform local decisions and improve community outcomes.
+    * Share these reports with the community through [mention channels - e.g., website, social media, local news outlets].

 ---
 ## Features